In the Courts

 - California’s Labor Enforcement Task Force, a multi-agency group whose mission is to combat the underground economy, reveals wage theft violations in the construction and landscaping industries through two different investigations.
 According to an August 12, 2013 News Release from the California Department of Industrial Relations, the Labor Commissioner filed a mechanics’ lien to recover $247,681 in unpaid wages owed to 31 construction workers working at a Holiday Inn construction project who were misclassified as independent contractors.
 In a separate News Release on August 23, 2013, the Labor Commissioner announced the assessment of $664,764 in penalties against Green Valley Landscaping Services for wage theft violations over a 3-year period, including unpaid overtime and minimum wages and failure to provide itemized wage statements to landscape employees.
 The investigation revealed that although the landscaping company had a workforce of up to 43 employees, only 10 were on the payroll.
 The rest of the workforce was misclassified as independent contractors.

 - Treasury Inspector General for Tax Administration (TIGTA) releases the results of its study of the IRS’s SS-8 program, which involves worker status determination requests.
-As noted in our prior blog post on August 6, 2013, IRS Form SS-8 may be used to obtain a determination by the IRS whether a worker has been properly classified as an independent contractors for purposes of federal employment tax laws.
+As noted in my prior blog post on August 6, 2013, IRS Form SS-8 may be used to obtain a determination by the IRS whether a worker has been properly classified as an independent contractors for purposes of federal employment tax laws.
 In its Report issued last month, TIGTA found that a large percentage of businesses are not complying with the SS-8 determinations.
 The Report recommends that the Commissioner, Small Business/Self-Employed Division, coordinate with the Commissioners of the Large Business and International Divisions and the Tax Exempt and Government entities Division to assess the changes needed to increase employer compliance with SS-8 determination rulings.